harvardinformatics/short-trainings/scRNA-intro/SinglecellRNAseq_part2.md

   * for example, our annotation does not specify memory and naive CD4+T subtypes
 * clustering algorithm over-splitting of functional cell types

-### Annotation caveats and future directions
+### Conclusions, caveats and future directions for cell type annotation

+* choosing between manual and automated annotation depends upon the availability and quality of a taxonomically and functionally relevant reference database
+  * the reference database should be:
+    * derived from similar tissues that will contain homologous cell types
+    * consist of expression data for genes with substantial overlap with the set of genes expressed in the query
+  * for model organisms, there are frequently high-quality atlas-quality references
+  * for non-model organisms, mapping to the reference of another species will:
+    * be impacted by evolutionary divergence, and there are questions about how the history of gene duplication and loss during intervening speciation events will impact accurate assignment of cell types
+    * require reconciling different gene symbols
 * building a reference database for annotating cell types is a non-trivial challenge
-* other "current" tools may not be adequately maintained and hard to implement *the Seurat Azimuth method no longer appears to work, likely due to outdated reference file specifications
+* some "current" tools may not be adequately maintained and hard to implement
+  * the Seurat Azimuth method no longer appears to work, likely due to outdated reference file specifications
   * "best practice" for cell type annotation and is an area of active development
   * we expect that AI-based/transformer methods will likely factor prominently in the future